giovannidipacework/Quiz-TCP-Client-Server/README.md

 # Quiz TCP Client–Server

-A university project implementing a TCP-based multi-player quiz game, featuring:

-- 🎮 Multiplayer quiz rounds
-- ⏱️ Timed questions with automatic cut-off
+A C-based, multi-user quiz game built on TCP sockets.
+The server accepts and manages concurrent client connections, drawing timed questions from a customizable quiz file.
+Players connect with unique nicknames, race against a strict timeout for each question ⏱️, and watch their scores climb—or fall—in a live leaderboard 🏆.

+- 📬: A simple, clear message format for questions, answers, acknowledgments, and score updates
+- 🧵: Managing multiple clients simultaneously using pthreads
+- 🛠️: Reliable, ordered data exchange over TCP
 - 🏆 Real-time score tracking and leaderboards

 ---